ccbogel/QualCoder/README.md

   Install pip.
 This is a tool that downloads extra python modules :  `sudo apt install python3-pip` If you are using audio or video, install VLC (download from site) or: `sudo apt install vlc` If you are using the alternative Ubuntu Desktop manager **Xfce** you may need to run this: `sudo apt install libxcb-cursor0`
-- If you are on **Fedora 44** : **There is a problem with using VLC from python.
+- If you are on **Fedora** : **There is a problem with using VLC from python.
 The software crashes, we are unable to find a solution to this.
 So audio and video cannot be used within a QualCoder project on Fedora.**
 - If you are on **Arch/Manjaro Linux** : If you are using audio or video, install VLC (download from site) or: `sudo pacman -S vlc` and Install pip and venv: `sudo pacman -S python python-pip python-virtualenv`